qulle/dotnet-5-web-api-documentation/README.md

 }
 ```

-When using a named policy and not a default polocy it is not sufficcent just to add the `app.UseCors()` middleware.
+When using a named policy and not a default policy it is not sufficcent to just add the `app.UseCors()` middleware.
 TODO

 ```csharp
 public void Configure(IApplicationBuilder app, IWebHostEnvironment env)